cult-of-coders/redis-oplog/README.md

 // simple usage
 RedisOplog.init() // will work with 127.0.0.1:6379, the default

-// sets up the configuration parameters
+// sets up the configuration parameters:
 // https://github.com/luin/ioredis#connect-to-redis
-// you can use Meteor.settings here as well.
 RedisOplog.init({
     redis: {
         port: 6379,          // Redis port
         host: '127.0.0.1',   // Redis host
     },
     debug: false, // default is false,
-    overridePublishFunction: false // if true, replaces .publish with .publishWithRedis });
+    overridePublishFunction: true // replaces .publish with .publishWithRedis, leave false if you don't want to override it });
 ```